-As of 31 December 2019, and 31 December 2020, cash and cash equivalents are not secured with guarantee from Deutsche Telekom core banks.
-All cash and cash equivalent are allocated in domestic banks in Republic North Macedonia based on CAEL methodology rating for purpose of credit risk diversification.
+As of 31 December 2021, and 31 December 2020, cash and cash equivalents are not secured with guarantees.
+All cash and cash equivalent are allocated in four big domestic banks in Republic North Macedonia based on CAEL methodology rating for purpose of credit risk diversification and upon harmonization and agreement with the parent and ultimate parent companies.